 Prosecutors are weighing whether to press charges over a royal hoax call that preceded a nurse's apparent suicide, police said.

-Two Australian DJs impersonated Queen Elizabeth II and her son, Prince Charles, as they phoned London's King Edward VII hospital in the early hours of December 4 to ask about the condition of the Duchess of Cambridge, formerly Kate Middleton, who had been hospitalised there after suffering from acute morning sickness stemming from her pregnancy.
+Two Australian DJs impersonated Queen Elizabeth II and her son, Prince Charles, as they phoned London's King Edward VII hospital in the early hours of December 4 to ask about the condition of the Duchess of Cambridge, formerly Kate Middleton, who had been hospitalized there after suffering from acute morning sickness stemming from her pregnancy.

 The DJs' shaky upper-crust accents were apparently enough to fool 46-year-old nurse Jacintha Saldanha, who put them through to a colleague who in turn described the details of Kate's condition.